imsouveek/nuxt-bnb/server/payment/README.md

 # NuxtBnB — Payment Service

-This is the payment service for NuxtBnB, a simplified Airbnb clone built with **Express**, **Prisma**, **Postgres**, and a modular, resource-based architecture with a strategy pattern for supporting multiple payment gateways.
-This service powers payment integration.
+This is the payment microservice for **NuxtBnB**, a simplified Airbnb clone.
+It is built with **Express**, **Prisma**, and **PostgreSQL**, following a modular, resource-based architecture with a strategy pattern to support multiple payment gateways.

+This service is designed to **separate core application logic from gateway-specific integration**, enabling maintainable and scalable multi-gateway support.
+Currently supports Razorpay.

 ---

 ## Folder Structure

 ```
-server/payment
+server/payment/                 # Payment service directory
-├── bootstrap
+├── bootstrap                   # Bootstraps db connection, services, controllers
-│   └── prisma
-│       ├── generated
-│       │   └── prisma-client
-│       │       └── runtime
-│       └── migrations
+│   └── prisma                  # Prisma schema and migrations
-│           └── 20250530220419_nuxtbnb_01
 ├── middleware
-├── resources
+├── resources                   # RESTful resources (orders, webhooks)
+│   ├── orders
-│   └── orders
+│   └── webhooks
-├── strategies
+├── strategies                  # Gateway orchestration code
+│   └── razorpay
+├── tests                       # Unit tests directory
-├── tests
+│   ├── bootstrap               # Unit tests for Prisma and Postgres connection
-│   ├── jest
+│   ├── jest                    # Setup for unit tests
-│   └── resources
+│   └── resources               # Gateway agnostic unit tests and factories for each resource
+│       ├── orders
+│       ├── testFactories       # Gateway specific factories and verifications
+│       │   └── razorpay
+│       └── webhooks
-└── utils
+└── utils                       # Stateless helper utilities for payment services
 ```

 ---